Lukiiy/NiceFormat/README.md

 # NiceFormat

-> Minecraft Beta 1.7.3 (CraftBukkit) Plugin
+> Minecraft b1.7.3 CraftBukkit Plugin (it also works on later versions, like r1.0)
 ---

-A plugin to toggle colors (&) in the chat and format the chat to "Player: Message".
+A plugin to toggle colors (&) in the chat and also change its format.

 | Command      |    Description     |        Permission |
 |:-------------|:------------------:|------------------:|